google/ExoPlayer/ui-components.md

 example, the UI layer may be run at 1080p on an Android TV that has a 4K display.
 On such devices, `SurfaceView` must be used to render content at the full resolution of the display.
-The full resolution of the display (in its current display mode) can be queried using [`Util.getPhysicalDisplaySize`][].
+The full resolution of the display (in its current display mode) can be queried using [`Util.getCurrentDisplayModeSize`][].
 The UI layer resolution can be queried using Android's [`Display.getSize`] API.
 {:.info}

-## PlayerControlView ##
+## Player control views ##

-When using `PlayerView`, a `PlayerControlView` is used internally to provide playback controls.
-For specific use cases `PlayerControlView` can also be used as a standalone component.
-It can be included in your layout file like any other UI component:
+When using `StyledPlayerView`, a `StyledPlayerControlView` is used internally to provide playback controls.
+When using a `PlayerView`, a `PlayerControlView` is used internally.

+For specific use cases `StyledPlayerControlView` and `PlayerControlView` can also be used as standalone components.
+They can be included in your layout file as normal.
+For example:

 ~~~
-<com.google.android.exoplayer2.ui.PlayerControlView
+<com.google.android.exoplayer2.ui.StyledPlayerControlView
     android:id="@+id/player_control_view"
     android:layout_width="match_parent"
     android:layout_height="match_parent"/>
 ~~~
 {: .language-xml}

-As with `PlayerView`, the [`PlayerControlView`][] Javadoc documents the available attributes and setter methods in more detail.
-Looking up a `PlayerControlView` and attaching the player to the view is similar to when using `PlayerView`:
+The [`StyledPlayerControlView`][] and [`PlayerControlView`][] Javadoc list the the available attributes and setter methods for these components.
+Looking them up and attaching the player is similar to the example above:

 ~~~
 @Override